· Team Care Compliance · CQC Compliance · 4 min read

 The first step is about creating awareness and building the motivation to change.
 Change can feel unsettling, so it’s crucial to communicate why it’s necessary.
 For care providers, this might involve:

 Once the groundwork is laid, it’s time to implement the change.
-And this stage is often the most challenging, because it involves uncertainty and fear of the unknown.
+This stage is often the most challenging, because it involves uncertainty and fear of the unknown.
 In the care sector, this might include:

 The final stage involves reinforcing the change so it becomes the new standard.
 For care organisations, this might mean: